joaquim-verges/Helium/README.md

 (MyListLogic() + listUi).assemble()
 ```

-Follow the links above for documentation and examples on how to use those handy AppBlocks in your own apps.
+Follow the links above for documentation and examples on how to use those handy App Blocks in your own apps.

 ## Samples